becoming

 How much does it cost to register?

-This festival is being offered in the spirit of the gift culture.
-We do have a range of suggested contribution amounts (between $5USD and $500USD) but no one will be turned away due to lack of funds or access to a debit/credit card.
-If your current financial situation and season in life do not allow you to participate through our sliding scale options, please write to us.
+This festival was offered in the spirit of the gift culture.
+We had a range of suggested contribution amounts (between $5USD and $500USD) and no one was turned away due to lack of funds or access to a debit/credit card.

-Funds raised will first go towards meeting any financial requests of our contributors and artists.
-Any additional funds will go towards supporting The Emergence Network’s work in 2025.
+The funds raised went first towards meeting any financial requests of the Becoming Monster contributors and artists.
+All additional funds went towards supporting The Emergence Network’s work in 2025.

 What is your refund policy?

-We encourage you to sit with the “What this isn’t” and “What this isn’t” sections of this FAQ (below) to determine whether or not this event is for you.
-Should you purchase a ticket and not be able to join, you can request a full refund (minus administration fees) through October 28th.
-After this date, unfortunately, we cannot refund any payments.
-Please get in touch with us at with your request.
-We reserve the responsibility of turning down requests for refunds.
+We encouraged folks to sit with the “What this isn’t” and “What this isn’t” sections of this FAQ (below) to determine whether or not this event was for them.
+People who purchased a ticket and were not able to join, could request a full refund (minus administration fees) through October 28th.
+After this date, unfortunately, we were not able to refund any payments.

 • An attempt to use the language of othering by saying certain people of things are “monstrous” in a negative way;